Mee Moua: Minnesota State Senate

 Moua chaired the Judiciary Committee and held the highest office of any Hmong American politician.
 She also served on the senate's Taxes and Transportation committees, and was a member of the Finance subcommittee for the Public Safety Budget Division and the Transportation Budget and Policy Division, of the Judiciary Subcommittee for Data Practices, and of the Taxes Subcommittee for the Property Tax Division.

-Moua was first elected with 60 percent of the vote in a special election held on January 29, 2002.
-She succeeded Senator Randy Kelly, who resigned after being elected mayor of Saint Paul.
-She was re-elected in November 2002 and, again, in November 2006.

 In May 2010, Moua announced that she would not seek re-election.
 She said "My decision not to run was about my children and their future, and being the right kind of mom for them."

 Campaign finance

 In 2002, Moua spent $45,852 on her campaign, including $11,200 in campaign matching funds.
 Her opponent in the 2002 race for MN Senate district 67, David Racer (R), received matching funds in the amount of $7,706.
 In order to receive matching funds a candidate must also raise a specified amount in individual contributions and agree to campaign spending limits.
 Moua received individual donor contributions in the amount of $21,599 in 2006.
 In 2006 she only had a single donor who contributed the $500 maximum under Minnesota campaign finance laws.
 The majority, $18,899 of her $21,599 in individual contributions, were from individual contributors donating $100 or less.
 She received matching funds in the amount of $15,794.
 Her Republican challenger, Richard Mulkern, received $9,982 in matching funds.